netheril96/StaticJSON/README.md

 ## Definition file syntax

-The definition file is a simple JSON file that lists all the classes, their memebers as well as options to control the parsing.
+The definition file is a simple JSON file that lists all the classes, their members as well as options to control the parsing.
 The root must be an object corresponding to a class definition, or an array of such objects.

 ### Class definition